 In addition to using DE in your home and on (or in) your pet, you can also sprinkle it in your garden and lawn areas to help keep pests under control.
 If you have issues with pests in your garden, it’s a great alternative to chemical pesticides.
 It is effective against ants, caterpillars, cockroaches, snails, spiders, termites, fruit flies, earwigs, and bed bugs, to name just a few.
 You can sprinkle it around, or mix it with water and spray it around.
 You will need to apply it on a regular basis.
 Keep in mind, though, that it will kill all insects that it comes into contact with, even the ones that eat other insects (such as spiders, ladybugs, praying mantises, and ants).
 If you are looking for a form of pest control that will maintain balance in your yard’s ecosystem, see the series about pest control in the December 2015/January 2016 and February/March 2016 issues of Raw Pet Digest).

 DE is useful for more than just parasite control.
-Another great use for DE is as a deodorizer, whether it is for litter box odor control or a deodorizer for your pet or house.
-To use DE as a litter box deodorizer, add some DE (I have seen recommendations for about ¾ cup of DE for each pound of litter) to the litter.
-Make sure that the DE is evenly distributed throughout the litter (you can use the scoop to mix it all around) and that it is well mixed—remember that it is a lung irritant if inhaled, so it is important to make sure that you mix it in well enough that your cat isn’t breathing in the DE when it uses the litter box.
+Another great use for DE is as a deodorizer.
+It can be used to deodorize your pet or your house.
+It can even be used in the litter box!
+To use as a litter box deodorizer, add about ¾ cup of DE for each pound of litter.
+Make sure it’s evenly distributed throughout the litter (you can use the scoop to mix it all around).
+It can be a lung irritant if inhaled, so make sure you mix it in well.
 The DE will help to absorb moisture, cut down on or eliminate the smell, and it will also get rid of parasites that might be in the litter box.

 You can use it as a deodorizer for any place that doesn’t smell clean and fresh by dusting it into the carpet (or wherever the odor is less than pleasant).
 Leave it down for a day or so to give it time to absorb the odor, then vacuum it up.
 You may want to use a shop vac, rather than a regular vacuum cleaner, because DE can burn regular vacuum cleaners out.

 DE is primarily composed of amorphous silica, but it also has magnesium, calcium, titanium dioxide, and other trace minerals.
 Because of this, it can be a very beneficial supplement to give your pet (and to take yourself!).
-Pet owners that give DE on a regular basis have noticed improvements in their pets, such as improved coat and better digestion.
+Pet owners that give DE on a regular basis have noticed improvements in their pets.
+They’ve even reported improved coats and better digestion.
 Studies have also shown that DE can absorb all manner of things, such as endotoxins; heavy metals, such as mercury and lead; organophosphate pesticide residues; drug residues; and more.
-Feeding DE to your pet can help support your pet’s body in an overall detox, and it is also a powerful digestive aid and can help support the health of the digestive system.
+Feeding DE can help support your pet’s body in an overall detox.
+It’s also a powerful digestive aid and can help support the health of the digestive system.

 DE is an incredibly powerful, non-toxic, tool with a wide range of benefits for your pet.
-Because it can safely address parasite issues in and on your pet, you can use it in lieu of other toxic pesticide control.
-It is also a non-toxic way to control pests in your house, and it can be used as a deodorizer and as a supplement for your pet (humans can reap the benefits of this powerful supplement too!).
-Remember, you should only use Pure Food Grade Diatomaceous Earth for any of the uses discussed here, and if you haven’t used it before, do your research to determine correct dosages and application methods before you use it.
+Because it’s safe for parasites in and on your pet, you can use it in place of more toxic alternatives.
+It’s also a non-toxic way to control pests in your house.
+Plus, it can be used as a deodorizer and as a supplement for your pet.
+Remember, you should only use Pure Food Grade Diatomaceous Earth for any of the uses discussed here.
+If you haven’t used it before, do your research to determine correct dosages and application methods before you use it.